 Is your child due to start school (Reception) in September 2022?
-Find out how to apply and book a tour of our school.
+Please contact West Sussex County Council if you have not yet applied for a place.
 This page also provides information about how to apply for a school place in Years 1 to 6.

 Applying for your child's place in Reception for September 2022